 Combat Encounters, Step by Step

-As the Gamemaster, can follow these steps to quickly create and manage an encounter in FVTT.
+As the Gamemaster, you can follow these steps to quickly create and manage an encounter in FVTT.

 - Navigate to the scene where the encounter takes place.

 - Select all tokens that are to be included in the encounter, through dragging a rectangle over the combatants or selecting each token with Shift + Left click.
 With all combatants selected, Right click one of the tokens, and click "Toggle Combat State" (the swords and shield icon) to add the selected tokens to an encounter.
 Additionally, players can add their own characters to the encounter by clicking this button on their tokens.

 - Roll initiative for all combatants at once using the Roll All button, or roll for just NPCs using the Roll NPCs button, allowing your players to roll initiative for their own characters.

 - With initiative rolled for all combatants, click the Begin Combat button at the bottom of the Combat Tracker to start the encounter.

 - Carry out character's turns.
 Players can end their own characters' turns, but NPCs must have their turn ended by a user with the Gamemaster or Assistant role.
 This can be done by clicking the "Next Turn" button at the bottom of the Combat Tracker.